piyusharorawork/via/README.md

 ## Immendiate Next Steps

-- render the video after genating success in a modal
 - encore the quote before sending to cli and decode in cli
 - create a package that handles dir path , file path and binary path
 - ability to update the description of the video